Want a Wooden Rabbit Cage?

 The main problem with PVC is that it can become brittle in sunlight.
 Nevertheless, if the hutch frame is housed out of the sunlight, there is no reason it cannot last for a great many years.

-In fact, our hutch frames have been going strong with no signs of weakness or cracks for 15 years.
+In fact, our current hutch frames have been going strong with no signs of weakness or cracks for 15 years.

 In my rabbitry, all-wire cages hung on PVC rabbit hutch frames were a magical combination that solved ALL the issues common to wood, and at the same time the hutch frames simplified care and sanitation in the rabbitry.